Be Prepared for Whatever Comes Your Way

 Applicants must meet all of the following conditions:

-- Be a Delta Community member and primary account holder in good standing at the time of application submission (no delinquent loans, overdrawn or charged off accounts at the time the award is given, etc.).
+- Be a Delta Community member and primary accountholder in good standing at the time of application submission (no delinquent loans, overdrawn or charged off accounts at the time the award is given, etc.).
+Members aged 16 and 17 can open an account with an eligible joint owner.
 Not a member?
 Open an account and become one today.

 - Be enrolled to attend an accredited college or university during the fall of the academic year as a full-time student pursuing their first undergraduate degree.
 Scholarship award must be used during the specified academic year.